XSEDE/Container_Tutorial/SGCI2021/Ex 1 Part C - Singularity Conversion.md

-# Day 1, Ex 1 Part C: Conversion to Singularity
+# Ex 1 Part C: Conversion to Singularity
 ## Build, Convert, and Run an HPC job with a Container